 Selecting this filter narrows our results from 570K alert events down to only 1 in the selected timeline.
 This gives us an excellent starting point to work from.

-It is important to note that SSP Enriched Hunting also provides additional organization-specific context.
+It is important to note that Clear NDR's Enriched Hunting also provides additional organization-specific context.
 Users can filter for queries from various departments or user groups within the organization, allowing them to hyper-focus on specific areas without having to aggregate events or organize IP addresses to find specific users or departments. (for example:)

 This organizational context is very useful and discloses very interesting results in terms of the clear text downloads.